hersonhebert/fibos_py/README.md

     sudo apt install python3-testresources

+Note:

-Note: These additional libraries are also required:
+These additional libraries are also required:
  - os
  - shutil
  - pkgutils

+Additionally, PyMOL needs to be installed.

 ## How use
 ### Installing the Package